SuxinL/Notes/Problem Solving/health/psychology/temptation/entertainment.md

 [Localization]: #

 - **[ALONE_AT_HOME]** At my house alone.
-- Not using dating apps when at ZhouBo's house.
+- **[ZHOU_SUPERVISION]** Not using dating apps when at ZhouBo's house.
+- Still watching videos and playing games at Zhou's house.

 ### Symptoms
 [avoid biases]: #